Kiln House

 Kiln House is the fourth studio album by British blues rock band Fleetwood Mac, released on 18 September 1970 by Reprise Records.
 This is the first album after the departure of founder Peter Green, and their last album to feature guitarist Jeremy Spencer.
-Christine McVie was present at the recording sessions and contributed backing vocals, keyboards and cover art, although she was not a full member of the band until shortly after the album's completion.
+Christine McVie was present at the recording sessions and contributed backing vocals, keyboards and cover art, although she was not a full member of the band until shortly after the album's completion, when she was to join the band for the album's accompanying tour.